fork-commit-merge/fork-commit-merge/README.md

 ## Leaderboard

 You can find the leaderboard of the Top 20 contributors in our website at [forkcommitmerge.io/leaderboard](https://forkcommitmerge.io/leaderboard).
-You can also find your own contribution history for this project in the website, if you login with your Github account.
+You can also find your own contribution history for this project in the website, if you [login](https://forkcommitmerge.io/login) with your Github account.

 ## Creating New Tasks

 Feel free to contribute to this project also by creating new tasks for other contributors to tackle.
-To do so, please submit a pull request containing detailed information about the task, including relevant code examples.
+To do so, please submit a pull request containing detailed information about the task, such as level of difficulty, language/library/framework or other technology, and relevant code examples.
 We encourage you to propose tasks across the programming languages already represented in our project, as this helps broaden its versatility and accessibility for developers worldwide.

 ## Contact